1380 B Pittsford Mendon Rd Mendon, NY 14506

 Please note some of our hospital protocol changes in response to COVID-19

 Clients are not permitted to enter the building.
 For all appointments, we are working to obtain as much information as possible from you ahead of your scheduled appointment.
-When you arrive at the animal hospital please call us from your vehicle to let us know you are here.
+When you arrive at the animal hospital please text us from your vehicle and let us know your pet’s name and the parking spot you are in.
 An exam room assistant or veterinary technician will meet you at your car and bring your pet inside.
 We require all persons wear a face mask while interacting with our staff.
 Please be sure cats are in carriers as we will not transport a cat into the hospital otherwise.
 The doctor will then call you from the exam room to discuss your concerns and their exam findings.
 We will take payment via phone at the end of the appointment.
 We understand that not being with your pet may add a layer of stress to your appointment, our staff continues to go above and beyond to comfort our patients in your absence.

 Our “walk-up window” has allowed us to continue to provide refills on prescription medication and food for our patients.
-We ask that you call us from the parking lot when you arrive.
+When you arrive please proceed to the “walk-up window” to pick up your pet’s medications.
 A staff member will meet you at our “walk-up window”.
 To streamline this process, we require that payment is made over the phone in advance.